 Find the right help

 But employees must be paid.
-So, at first, you should only hire for positions that will provide the most immediate benefit to your business.
+So, first, you should only hire for positions that will provide the most immediate benefit to your business.

 In a trucking company, additional drivers will probably be your first hires.